ScreamingQQ/Scratch5.0/README.md

 ## Contributing

 We welcome contributions!
-Please read our [CONTRIBUTING.md](/CONTRIBUTING.md) for guidelines on how to contribute to this project.
+Please read our [CONTRIBUTING SECTION](/CONTRIBUTING.md) for guidelines on how to contribute to this project.

 ## License

 This project is licensed under the MIT License.
-See the LICENSE file for details.
+See the [LICENSE](/License.md) file for details.